Help with bamboo floors with aluminum oxide urethane finish

 2. People often decide whether they do or don't want a mammogram without naming the particular doctor, or a hybrid car without naming the manufacturer, or a fur coat without naming the furrier.
 They may decide whether to choose a bikini vs. a one-piece bathing suit without a review of Jantsen vs. Speedo vs. LL Bean.
 Similarly some people find value in a discussion of bamboo flooring without us discussing the quality control systems at different vendors or the dispositions of particular sales managers.

 3. We're trying to serve your interest to the degree possible, but I know *nothing* about bamboo floors -- how can I "review" different brands?
-We've continuously suggested that people check with Consumer Reports [link is to product info at Amazon] for appraisals of specific products, Better Business Bureaus for information about retailers, states Attorney General or Consumer Protection Bureaus about complaints against suppliers -- and some of the reviews on Amazon include real customer names.
+We've continuously suggested that people check with Consumer Reports [affil. link to book info on Amazon] for appraisals of specific products, Better Business Bureaus for information about retailers, states Attorney General or Consumer Protection Bureaus about complaints against suppliers -- and some of the reviews on Amazon include real customer names.
 We've offered to connect people for class-action suits, and to steer this traffic to anyone who wants to run a forum about bamboo floors (only to have that traffic all bounce a month later when the person lost interest).

 Start a blog and we'll forward unedited postings to you.
 Otherwise, it's an imperfect world and this is the best I know how to do.
 Sorry!

 Bamboo has been a staple construction wood for over 3000 years it is one of the most desirable materials for simple structures because of it's fibrous structure.
 It is easy to manipulate, and incredibly strong.
 For this reason, I chose a vertical bamboo floor for my loft condo.
 I have had no problems with my floor, except some minor separation between a couple boards.
 I have experienced the same problem with a cutting board I purchased.
 Anyone know how to deal with warpage?